Morecambe

 Morecambe (/ˈmɔːrkəm/ MOR-kəm) is a seaside town and civil parish in the City of Lancaster district of Lancashire, England, on Morecambe Bay, part of the Irish Sea.
-In 2011 the parish had a population of 34,768.
+In 2021, the parish had a population of 34,590.

-Name

-The first use of the name was by John Whitaker in his History of Manchester (1771), when he refers to the "æstury of Moricambe".
-It next appears four years later in Antiquities of Furness, where the bay is described as "the Bay of Morecambe".

-The name appeared in March 1862 on a steam locomotive built for the South Durham and Lancashire Union Railway, which could indicate it was already in unofficial use for the area.

-It was not until 1889 that the necessary legislation was passed to officially name the area Morecambe, comprising the hamlets of Poulton, Bare and Torrisholme (a township for the purposes of the Census of 1841 but shown as separate townships in the previous Census of 1831).
-In 1894, the Urban District Council was formed, thus freeing Morecambe completely from its governance by the Borough of Lancaster until 1974 when Lancaster again took charge.

-Before the creation of Morecambe, Poulton acquired two suffixes, "le Sands" and briefly "by Sands".
-The reason for these additions stems from the dearth of names of townships in earlier times with the same name recurring over again.
-In the days before free movement of people, this was not so important.
-As travel became easier through first the turnpikes and later the railways, it became necessary to differentiate between the various towns with the same name, hence the additions.

-On 3 August 1928, the name changed again when the Corporation of Morecambe amalgamated with Heysham Urban District Council to form the Municipal Borough of Morecambe and Heysham.

 History

 In 1846, the Morecambe Harbour and Railway Company was formed to build a harbour on Morecambe Bay, close to the fishing village of Poulton-le-Sands, and a connecting railway.
 By 1850, the railway linked to Skipton, Keighley and Bradford in the West Riding of Yorkshire, and a settlement began to grow around the harbour and railway to service the port and as a seaside resort.
 The settlement expanded to absorb Poulton and the villages of Bare and Torrisholme.
 The settlement started to be referred to as "Morecambe", possibly after the harbour and railway.
 In 1889, the new name was officially adopted.

 Morecambe was a thriving seaside resort in the mid-20th century.
 It was home to the largest Pontins resort in the country.
 Pontins closed in 1993.
 While the resort of Blackpool attracted holiday-makers predominantly from the Lancashire mill towns, Morecambe had more visitors from Yorkshire (due to its railway connection) and Scotland.
 Mill workers from Bradford and further afield in West Yorkshire would holiday at Morecambe, with some retiring there.
 This gave Morecambe the nickname "Bradford on Sea".
 Between 1956 and 1989, it was the home of the Miss Great Britain beauty contest.